AhmedGMurtaza/AhmedGMurtaza/README.md

 - 🌱 I’m currently Building SAAS project using  **Nextjs14, MongoDB, Stripe and TailwindUI**

-- 👨‍💻 All of my projects are available at [https://codepen.io/ahmedgmurtaza](https://codepen.io/ahmedgmurtaza)

 - 📝 I regularly write articles on [https://dev.to/ahmedgmurtaza](https://dev.to/ahmedgmurtaza)

-- 💬 Ask me about **JavaScript, HTML, CSS, React**
+- 💬 Ask me about **JavaScript, HTML, CSS, React, Angular and everything Frontend **

 - 📫 How to reach me **ahmed.gmurtaza@hotmail.com**